 In Flanders Fields Museum

 In the town square not far from the Menin Gate is the In Flanders Fields Museum.
 This is an outstanding, interactive museum that appeals to all ages.
-Through multi-media displays and story-telling, the museum touches on the history, but especially the human elements of the war from every angle – orphans, refugees, medical personnel, and the soldiers.
-It’s located in the Cloth Hall that was rebuilt after the original was destroyed during the war.
+Through multi-media displays and story-telling, the museum touches on war’s history.
+But it centers especially on the human elements of the war from every angle – orphans, refugees, medical personnel, and the soldiers.
+The Museum is in the Cloth Hall, which was rebuilt after the original was destroyed during the war.

-There is a beautiful walk along the city wall that extends to the Menin Gate, where a small model of the memorial can also be viewed.
-It is a good moment for reflection, and we took the opportunity for some discussion about World War I in general with our children.
-They are certainly at the age where they can understand the facts of events, but need guidance on comprehending their significance.
+There is a beautiful walk along the city wall that extends to the Menin Gate.
+You can view a small model of the memorial here.
+It is a good moment for reflection.
+We took the opportunity for some discussion about World War I in general with our children.
+They are at the age where they can understand the facts of events, but need guidance on comprehending their significance.
 It was a conversation well worth having.

 A more difficult question to explain to one’s children is how, just over 20 years later, it all began again with World War II.

 [travellingmom tip: When introducing such a difficult subject to children, I’ve found it useful to review some of the history with them, usually through books written for their age groups.
 Particularly if you have boys, who often play war and have great battles with knights, pirates and toy soldiers.
-This topic may be familiar, and they are likely motivated to learn more.]
+Kids may be familiar with this topic, and are likely motivated to learn more.]

 Have you visited war memorials or military cemeteries with your children?
 Share your comment below.